 Hurricanes do a lot of damage.
 Billions of dollars in property and businesses are lost every year to the incessant slamming of wind and rain on the coastal regions of the Western Hemisphere.
 Lives are lost or torn apart and homes have to be rebuilt from scratch, all because a collection of gentle raindrops is transformed by nature into a monstrous, angry, catastrophic event.

 Even at level 1, the least powerful of hurricane categories, winds of up to 95mph can knock people off their feet, disintegrate roofs and send debris flying through the air.
 Remember Katrina and the personal and economic devastation it wreaked in 2005?
-That was an over two hundred mile wide, level 5 storm, with howling winds up to 175mph, the most costly hurricane the U.S. has experienced.
+That was an over two hundred mile wide, level 5 storm, with howling winds up to 175mph, the most costly hurricane the U.S. had experienced to that point.
 And it’s not even the largest hurricane on record.
 Windows blown out, buildings collapsed, vast low-lying areas underwater for weeks, many uninhabitable neighborhoods in the aftermath – that is the norm for such an enormous storm.

 Government agencies help with re-establishing communications, getting water and clothing to the victims and assisting with rescue efforts.
 But, even at the most basic level, this can take weeks if the roads are impassable or if manpower is limited.
 Enter volunteer groups – essential to any recovery and rebuilding process.